Programer6/DelPrint-X/DelPrint-X(Journal).md

 Getting organized was the first step.
 I created a new project workspace in Fusion360.
 For the extursion, cad parts, etx.
 I designed them in a different fusion360 file and then added then in to the main file.
 Slowly bring my hand-drawn sketches into alive!
-The frame is the backbone of the printer, so I invested significant time.
-Luckly I didn't need to design them from scratch as I was able to download the exturstion in the .dfx format and then adjust it too my siz ewhihc helped me save some time in the desiging processe.
+The frame is the backbone of the printer (Frame = backbone = MUST be solid.), so I invested significant time.
+Luckly I didn't need to design them from scratch as I was able to download the exturstion in the .dfx format and then adjust it too my size whihch helped me save some time in the desiging process.

 - Slowly I progressed my way through added custom mounting features such as slots.
 Used the fusions360 align feature to make sure the fitted perfectly.
 - Then progressed with adding NEMA 17 stepper motors on the its mounts